 Oban is often referred to as the seafood capital of Scotland and with the famous Oban Whiskey Distillery right at the heart of the town.
-Oban has earned its reputation as a holiday resort town because of its spectacular view of the port.
+Oban has earned its reputation as a holiday resort town because of its spectacular views of the port.

 The Crinan Canal opened in 1801 and the Caledonian Canal in 1822 with fast steamer services establishing connections with Glasgow, Inverness and Fort William.

 Oban stands for little bay in Gaelic, sheltered from the Atlantic storms in the west by the islands of Kerrera, Lismore, Mull and the Granite Mountains.

 Things to do in Oban

 The inside of the 200 metre circumference tower is laid with a magnificent garden that provides a perfect picnic spot too with views of the islands of Kerrera and Mull.
 A quick tip for the information of our readers, alcohol is prohibited in the garden, but that is not an issue as you will find it as enchanting without having to sip anyway.

-Address for McCaig Tower in Oban:
+Address for McCaig’s Tower in Oban:

-Post Code: PA34
+Post Code: PA34 5DP